 Masai Mara now also comprises a number of conservancies and group ranches bordering the main reserve and is home to some of the most diverse species of African wildlife and also the site of the famous annual Wildebbest migration, simply called the 'Great Migration' when a million plus herd of wildebeest and zebra migrate northwards into the Mara from Serengeti National Park.
 Their annual trek ends with the dangerous crossings of crocodile infested rivers.
-The 'Mara', as Masai Mara is also known, is among the best wildlife reserves in Kenya and the aim of this website is to offer comprehensive information to guide visitors and tourists in planning their visit or for booking a Safari most suited to their preferences.
+The 'Mara', as Masai Mara is also known, is among the best wildlife reserves in Kenya and the aim of this website, Masai Mara .Travel, is to offer comprehensive information to guide visitors and tourists in planning their visit or for booking a Safari most suited to their preferences.
 Visitors have many questions regarding their visit, everything from which is the best month to visit, to which is the better reserve, Serengeti or Masai Mara, or even information on booking a trip to the Mara.

 In case you require any information, guidance or suggestions regarding a visit or Safari to Masai Mara Game Reserve you may contact us and we are available on Chat or on email.

 There are several exciting activities one can enjoy in Masai Mara.
 The most thrilling of these has to be the Hot Air Balloon safari, taken at the break of dawn and ending with a 'Champagne Bush Breakfast'.
 This is a truly unique adventure activity and the Mara provised the perfect backdrop for the amazing balloon excursion.
-Another popular experience in Masai Mara is visiting a traditional Maasai tribal village provided a fascinating insight into the way of life of the famous nomadic Maasai tribe.
-In addition, you have nature walks, bush meals and sundowners are also some of the other popular things to do in Masai Mara as a tourist visiting this reserve.
+Another popular experience in Masai Mara is visiting a traditional Maasai tribal village which allows visitors a fascinating insight into the way of life of the famous nomadic Maasai tribe.
+In addition, you have nature walks, bush meals and sundowners as some of the other popular things to do in Masai Mara as a tourist visiting this reserve.

-Masai Mara has a magnificent collection of wildlife and it is quite possible to spot not just the 'Big Five' as oft mentioned by tourists, but also infact the 'Big Nine', to include the Lion, Leopard, Elephant, Rhino, Buffalo, Girrafe, Zebra, Cheetah and Hippo.
+Masai Mara has a magnificent collection of wildlife and it is quite possible to spot not just the 'Big Five' as often mentioned widely, but also infact the 'Big Nine', to include the Lion, Leopard, Elephant, Rhino, Buffalo, Girrafe, Zebra, Cheetah and Hippo.
 It is quote possible due to the nature and richness of flora and fauna, that you can see all of the above animals not just in a single 2-3 hour game drive, but also with a little luck, within an hour of your drive in the reserve.
-The section above lists photos and information on some of the amazing wildlife and animals that you will find in Masai Mara.
+The section above lists photos and brief information on some of the amazing wildlife and animals that you will find in Masai Mara.
 The game reserve is quite the animal kingdom and likely the very best place to see an amazing eco system of African wildlife in the wilderness.